sjbokhari/sjbokhari/README.md

-- Hi, I’m @sjbokhari
+- hi, i am @sjbokhari
-- You Can Reach me at shehryar@bokhari.de
+- you can reach me at shehryar@bokhari.de
+- as well visit my site bokhari.de